stelcodes/nuzzle/README.md

 Nuzzle adds these keys to every webpage map:
 - `:uri`: the path of the webpage from the website's root, (ex `"/blog-posts/learning-clojure/"`).
 - `:render-content`: A function that renders the webpage's markup if `:content` key is present, otherwise returns `nil`.
-- `:get-site-data`: A function that takes any `id` from the realized site data and returns the corresponding map.
-Very useful in your webpage rendering function.
+- `:get-site-data`: A function that allows you to reach into your realized site data inside of your webpage rendering function.

 > Nuzzle does not modify metadata maps in any way.